Skip to main content

 The following items are required to apply:

-- They should come from people who know you well and can speak to your personal and academic qualifications for graduate school.
-At least one should come from an academic such as a professor or lab supervisor.
+• They should come from people who know you well and can speak to your personal and academic qualifications for graduate school.
+Examples can include an academic such as a professor or lab supervisor.
 Letters from employers and volunteer experience supervisors are also acceptable.

 Match